Solar models in light of new high metallicity measurements from solar wind data: Method

 Variations of the metal content of the Sun can be effectively described as a fractional variation in its opacity profile, $\delta \kappa (r)$ [to be defined more precisely in Eq.(\ref{defdk})].
 Let us take a baseline model of the Sun with abundances $\{Z_i\}$.
 Consider, then, a variation in abundances $\{Z_i\} \rightarrow \{\overline{Z}_i\}$.
 The fractional variation in opacity $\delta \kappa(r)$ with respect to the baseline model is defined as follows:

 Therefore, the response of helioseismology observables to abundance variations can be related to the response of the fractional variation in opacity to the same changes.

 Recent works have determined that a monotonic approximately linear fractional variation in the opacity with respect to the baseline AGSS09 model, from $\sim 10\%$ near the core to $\sim 30\%$ around the radius of CZB, can restore agreement with helioseismological observables while satisfying constraints from neutrino fluxes (Christensen-Dalsgaard et al. 2009; Serenelli et al. 2009; Villante \& Ricci 2010; Villante 2010; Villante et al. 2014; Villante \& Serenelli 2015).
-Let us refer to this ``ideal" variation in opacity with respect to the baseline AGSS09 model as $\delta \kappa_{\text{id}}(r)$, which is given by the dashed line in Fig.~\ref{fig1}.
-More recent work seems to suggest that the radiative opacity of the Sun is likely to have been underestimated, with a more accurate treatment of effects such as line broadening possibly going in the direction required to address discrepancies that are, at least in part, related to the solar abundance problem (Bailey et al. 2015, Krief et al. 2016).
+Let us refer to this ``ideal" variation in opacity with respect to the baseline AGSS09 model as $\delta \kappa_{\text{id}}(r)$, which is given by the dashed line in Fig.~\ref{fig1} (we show the $\delta \kappa_{\text{id}}(r)$ profile obtained in Villante 2010).
+More recent work seems to suggest that the radiative opacity of the Sun is likely to have been underestimated, with a more accurate treatment of effects such as line broadening possibly going in the direction required to address discrepancies that are, at least in part, related to the ``solar modelling problem" (Bailey et al. 2015, Krief et al. 2016).

 Following Villante et al. 2014, we express the fractional variation in opacity due to a variation in elemental abundances as:

 where $\kappa _j(r)$ is the logarithmic derivative of opacity with respect to metal abundance $Z_j$, that is: